raphaelmansuy/k8s-agent-stack/docs/deployment-guide.md

 # Deployment Guide

 This guide covers deploying, updating, and managing agents on k8s-agent-stack.
+For a deep dive into how agents are orchestrated, see the [Agent Runtime Architecture](architecture/agent-runtime.md).

 ## Deploy an Agent

 ### Method 1: kagent Agent CRD (Recommended)

-Deploy agents using kagent's Agent Custom Resource:
+Deploy agents using kagent's Agent Custom Resource.
+This method leverages the Kagent Controller for automated lifecycle management.
+For more details, see the [Control Plane Architecture](architecture/control-plane.md).

 ```bash
 # 1. Build your agent image with dev.local prefix